AresMUSH/aresmush/plugins/login/help/en/privacy.md

 Debug logs and everything in the database is accessible to the game owner and players with coder privileges.
 Beyond that, Ares commands limit who can view what.
 But again we'll reiterate:

-> **Note:** Ares does not directly support admins spying on players, but be aware that **any** data transmitted to the server and/or stored in the database is ultimately accessible to the game owner and anyone they choose to share it with.
+> **Note:** Just as with any online service, **any** data transmitted to the server and/or stored in the database is ultimately accessible to the game owner and anyone they choose to share it with.

 ### Channels